arkay17/katacoda-scenarios/bdd-behave/layout.md

 Behave has a specific directory layout
-- features directory for steps
+- features directory for feature files containing scenarios made of steps
 - steps directory for step definitions

 ## Create features directory